vas3k/pepic/README.md

 docker run -p 8118:8118 -v ${PWD}/uploads:/app/uploads $(docker build -q .)
 ```

-4. Go to [http://localhost:8118](http://localhost:8118) and try uploading some stuff.
+4. Go to [http://localhost:8118](http://localhost:8118) and try uploading something.
-Check the data directory (`./uploads`) after that.
-It should have some files.
+You should see uploaded images or videos in the data directory (`./uploads`) after that.

 5. Try to resize an image by adding a number of pixels to its URL.
 For example: `https://localhost:8118/file.jpg -> https://localhost:8118/500/file.jpg`